tagdots/delete-workflow-runs/README.md

 <br>

-## 😎 Why use delete-workflow-runs?
+## 😎 Why we create delete-workflow-runs?
-**delete-workflow-runs** was created because some of the _most popular "delete workflow runs"_ actions on the marketplace:
+**delete-workflow-runs** was created because some of the _most popular "delete workflow runs"_ actions on the GitHub marketplace:
 - are not regularly updated (_supply chain risk_).
 - do not show evidence of tests (_supply chain risk_).
 - do not identify orphan workflow runs to delete (_eat up costs for no reason_).